Do you collect Lincoln pennies? Think you might have a valuable 1969 doubled die penny?

 What Are 1969 Pennies Worth Today?

-As mentioned above, most worn 1969 pennies are worth only 2 cents for their copper value.
+As mentioned above, most worn 1969 pennies are worth about 2 cents — for their copper value alone.

-If you have uncirculated 1969 Lincoln cents, proof 1969 pennies, or believe you have a 1969 doubled die cent, here are the values of those pennies — along with mintage numbers (how many of each coin was made):
+If you have uncirculated 1969 Lincoln cents, proof 1969 pennies, or believe you have a 1969 doubled die cent, following are the values of those pennies (including how many of each were made):

-*Values are for problem-free coins (no cleanings, holes, porosity, etc.) in uncirculated condition or proof, as with the case of some 1969-S pennies.
-Circulated pieces are generally worth about 2 cents, with the exception of the 1969-S doubled die penny.
+NOTE: The values listed here are for problem-free 1969 pennies (no cleanings, holes, porosity, etc.) in uncirculated condition.
+Or proof, as indicated with 1969-S pennies.
+Circulated 1969 pennies are generally worth about 2 cents, with the exception of the 1969-S doubled die penny.

 IMPORTANT: What Is The Grade Of Your 1969 Penny?